KimKirk/Fair-Market-Rental-Rate-Analysis/README.md

 - Many businesses still use Excel as a primary "database"/data storage device; to accomodate this, all files are Excel based and analysis was run using Excel.

-- Inferential data analysis was to determine if the 2008 mortgage crisis had an effect on fair market rent (FMR) monthly rate.
+- Inferential data analysis was conducted to determine if the 2008 mortgage crisis had an effect on fair market rent (FMR) monthly rate.
 Hypothesis tested: "did the 2008 mortgage/housing crisis have an effect on fair market monthly rental rates (FMR) over various years?
 A two-tailed difference in means paired t-Test was run to determine statisical significance between group means; results are listed in the "Summary Report" worksheet.

 ## Processing Instructions:
 - Use Excel or application that can open .xlsx files to view the analysis report.